A New Lotka-Volterra Model of Competition With Strategic Aggression -- Civil Wars When Strategy Comes Into Play: Pointwise constraints

 As a consequence of~\eqref{1411}, we have that

 Now we claim that

-For this, we observe that, in light of~\eqref{2360}, all the points on belong to~$\partial ([0,1]\times [0,1]) \setminus \{v=0 \}$, and these three sides of the square do not allow the flow to exit.
-Hence, to prove~\eqref{0002} it suffices to check that the trajectories starting on~$\partial \mathcal{G}\cap\big( (0,1)\times(0,1)\big)$ enter~${\mathcal{G}}$.
-We do this by showing that the inner pointing derivative of the trajectory is nonnegative, according to the computation below.
+To prove~\eqref{0002}, we want to apply Lemma \ref{lemma:entrance}.
+We do this by showing that the outward pointing derivative of the trajectory is positive up to a finite number of points, where it is zero, according to the computation below.